sql-machine-learning/elasticdl/elasticdl/doc/data_flow_design.md

     3. model building: The shape of the model input ([here](https://github.com/wangkuiyi/elasticdl/blob/f83834067fbc610fa7a7261a758c9d13aff09a0c/elasticdl/python/elasticdl/common/model_helper.py#L20)).
 Please note that the `model input` here doesn't necessarily mean the data in RecordIO -- we may need to do some transformation for the data in RecordIO (e.g: normalize the size of the images in RecordIO) before we feed them into the data.

+	So there are three groups of objects mentioned here: A.`Feature Column(e.g, numeric_column/bucketized_column/...)`, B.`BytesList, FloatList and Int64List` and C.`tf.FixedLenFeature/tf.VarLenFeature`.
+Except we can map from group A to group B with [make_parse_example_spec()](https://www.tensorflow.org/api_docs/python/tf/feature_column/make_parse_example_spec), there's not mapping between each other.
+While in our current system, we map them in some hacky ways(e.g, we map A to B [here](elasticdl/python/data/recordio_gen/convert_numpy_to_recordio.py), which won't work at all if `Feature Column` is not `numeric_column`).
+So I'd like to propose a way to decouple all of them.

 ### New Design:
 In the new design, I propose:
 1. Remove the `byte_codec` and only keep `tfexample_codec`